 2. Cut paper reinforcing tape to the length of the seam; then center it over the seam and use the smallest knife to smooth it into place.

 4. The knife rides along the edge of the corner bead as compound is spread.
 Make sure nails are set below this level.

 6. Joints are covered with three layers of compound spread in successively wider swaths.
 The top layer requires a light sanding.

 Deciding what kind of ceiling to install in a new basement room is not just a matter of appearance.
-More importantly, it's a matter of how much head room there is & how many ducts, pipes, & wires crisscross the under side of the joists.
+More importantly, it's a matter of how much head room there is and how many ducts, pipes, and wires crisscross the under side of the joists.
 Often the best way to solve the latter issue is to install a suspended ceiling system (if a lack of headroom does not prevent it).

 A suspended ceiling (sometimes called a dropped or exposed-grid ceiling) is a grid-like framework of metal channels that hangs beneath the joists on short lengths of wire.
 The metal channels support lightweight acoustical panels that form the finished surface of the ceiling.
 The beauty of this system is that it conceals obstructions attached to the underside of the joists yet allows easy access for fixing pipes or adding wiring later on.
 Another advantage is that the ceiling is leveled as it's installed; the existing joists need not be level or even straight.
-A suspended ceiling system also makes the job of installing ceiling lights easier: simply remove an acoustical tile, & replace it with a special drop-in fluorescent fixture.
+A suspended ceiling system also makes the job of installing ceiling lights easier: simply remove an acoustical tile, and replace it with a special drop-in fluorescent fixture.

 Parts of a Suspended Ceiling